What customer service interview question can you expect when interviewing for a customer service job opportunity?

 "How many orders/queries did you deal with on an average day?"

-Think about your past experiences, select appropriate examples and plan your response using the following structure:
+Think about your past experiences, select appropriate examples and plan your response using the following STAR structure:

 Key to success in a customer service position is the ability to analyze and assess problems and find workable solutions.
 Prepare for these sort of interview questions: